financeros/capterra/README.md

 ### Display
 - Shows all clicks within that period (sorted by timestamp)
-- Shows the most expensive click
+- Shows the most expensive click (result set)
 - Shows 'No Valid Result' if no click exists or if click IP appears more than 10 times
 - Download button for resultset.json